-English ConnectEd offers fun and motivational online English classes for children and adults
+English ConnectEd offers fun and motivational online English classes for children.

 What classes do you offer?

-We offer 15-week English courses for kids ages 4-15.
+We offer English language courses for children ages 5-15 divided into 8-week terms.
 These courses follow a progression of levels for new learners all the way to upper advanced.
+Each 8-week term has specific materials, lessons, and learning goals to guide children in building, using, and refining their English language communication.

 We also offer fun 5-day reading, writing, and speaking camps once a month throughout the year.
 In addition to our monthly camps, we offer additional camps during winter and summer breaks.